 There is a LOT to read in Babywise* and it may be overwhelming and even a bit confusing if you are not used to reading long books with lots of details.

 If you are looking for a no fluff, get to the point, give me specific details kind of book, then I would stay away from this book.

-If you don’t decide to read this book and follow this method, I highly recommend finding something else.
-There are so many books and methods out there about baby feeding and sleeping and I think the bottom line is follow a routine.
+If you don’t decide to read this book and follow the Babywise schedule, I highly recommend finding something else.
+There are so many books and methods out there about baby feeding and sleeping.